Clarke Quay MRT station: Tunnels construction

-Explosives were used for the hard rock under Fort Canning Hill when workers tunnelled between Clarke Quay and Dhoby Ghaut.
-Sensitive structures, such as an underground enclosed reservoir atop Fort Canning and a telecom microwave tower, were closely monitored.
-A minor ground settlement at Fort Canning Country Club created a large void above the TBM.
-As a result, grout was pumped in to prevent further settlement.
-The tunnelling also encountered a huge inflow of water, and pipes were drilled into the rock face to channel the water out and prevent water from seeping into the rock cracks.
+For the drive between the temporary shaft and Dhoby Ghaut, two Open Faced Shield Machines were used to tunnel through weathered rock and boulder clays.
+Sensitive structures, such as an underground enclosed reservoir atop Fort Canning and a telecom microwave tower, required close monitoring.
+Explosives were used for the hard rock under Fort Canning Hill.
+A minor ground settlement at Fort Canning Country Club created a large void above the TBM, and grout was pumped in to prevent further settlement.
+The tunnelling also encountered a large inflow of water; pipes were drilled into the rock face to channel the water out and prevent it from seeping into the rock cracks.

 The tunnel excavation also exposed a layer of sand in the rock face directly underneath the Oxley Rise flyover, causing slow settlement under the flyover.
 As survey teams established monitoring points at the flyover, pit bosses and miners hammered timber into the ground to stop ground loss.
 The ground was filled with chemical grout to add strength and cohesion to the soil before tunnelling resumed.
-Explosives were also used for another hard rock under the North–South Line (NSL) tunnels near Dhoby Ghaut station as the manual excavation was too slow.
+Explosives were also used for another section of hard rock under the North–South Line (NSL) tunnels near Dhoby Ghaut station, as manual excavation was too slow.
 Jet-grout arches supported the NSL tunnels while tunnelling near Dhoby Ghaut station.